partykit/partykit/apps/docs/src/content/docs/guides/deploy-to-cloudflare.md

 ---
-title: Deploy to your own Cloudflare account
+title: Deploy to your own Cloudflare account (beta)
 description: Deploy to your own Cloudflare account
 ---